zuozhenggh/learning-library/data-management-library/oci-di/pipelines/pipelines.md

 ![](./images/sql-dwh.png " ")

 38. In the properties bar, the **SQL Task** `Procedure DWH Load Stats` is now selected.
 The Identifier has automatically changed with the name of SQL Task you selected.
 For Incoming Link Condition, leave the default option of **Run on failure of previous operator**.
-The arrow from the previous operator to the new SQL task operator will turn **red**.
+The arrow from the previous operator to the new SQL task operator will turn **red**.  *Note: Be sure to save often during design time!*
 ![](./images/failure-op.png " ")

 39. In the properties bar, click on **Configuration** tab and then on Configure where you have **Incoming Parameters Configured: 0/2**.